This section may be cited as "the landowners' bill of rights."

 When the state proposes to purchase land for natural resources purposes, the commissioner of natural resources and, where applicable, the commissioner of administration shall have the following responsibilities:

-(b) The responsibility to refrain from discussing price with the landowner before an appraisal has been made.
-In addition, the same person shall not both appraise and negotiate for purchase of a tract of land;
+(2) the responsibility to refrain from discussing price with the landowner before an appraisal has been made.
+In addition, the same person shall not both appraise and negotiate for purchase of a tract of land.
+This paragraph does not apply to the state when discussing with a landowner the trout stream easement payment determined under section 84.0272, subdivision 2, the native prairie bank easement payment determined under section 84.96, subdivision 5, or the Camp Ripley's Army compatible use buffer easement payment determined under section 84.0277, subdivision 2;

 When the state proposes to purchase lands for natural resources purposes, the landowner shall be given a written statement in lay terms of the rights and responsibilities provided for in subdivisions 5 and 6.
 Before a purchase can be made, the landowner must sign a statement acknowledging in writing that the statement has been provided and explained to the landowner.
 Within 60 days following the date of final approval of Laws 1980, chapter 45B, the commissioner of natural resources shall submit a proposed form for the statement to the Legislative-Citizen Commission on Minnesota Resources.
 The commission shall review the proposed form for compliance with the intent of this section and shall make any changes which it deems proper.